Acute Gastritis

 The main histologic feature of histoplasmosis is the presence of nonnecrotizing granulomas containing the organisms.
 The diagnosis of histoplasmosis requires a positive culture result from the gastric mucosal biopsy specimen.

-In ulcero-hemorrhagic gastritis, the epithelium appears eroded with edema and hemorrhage with typically little inflammation.
-In severe cases, the lumen of the stomach may be coated with fibropurulent exudates and the lamina propria may be replaced by eosinophilic hyaline material.
+In ulcero-hemorrhagic gastritis, the epithelium appears eroded with edema and hemorrhage but typically little inflammation.
+In severe cases, the lumen of the stomach may be coated with fibropurulent exudates, and the lamina propria may be replaced by eosinophilic hyaline material.

 Histologic features of chemotherapy-induced gastritis may include atypical epithelial cells with bizarre features at the base of the glands, limited mitoses, and pleomorphic nuclei.
 These characteristics may make it difficult to differentiate from an adenocarcinoma.